htomeload/StorageLiteService/README.md

 ```

 - Ionic Framework version
-Just import StorageLite into page then declare in constructor and you're set.
+Just import StorageLiteService into page then declare in constructor and you're set.

 ## Available functions
 - _retriveKeys()